Cabinet of Venezuela: List of ministers

-Procuraduría General de la República
+Office of the Attorney General

-The Office of the Attorney General of the Republic advises, defends and represents in and out of court the property interests of the Republic, and must be consulted for purposes of approval of contracts in the national public interest.
+The Office of the Attorney General of the Republic advises, defends and represents in and out of court the property interests of the republic, and must be consulted for purposes of approval of contracts in the national public interest.

-The Office of the Attorney General of the Republic is responsible to and under the overall direction of the Attorney General.
-The Attorney General attends and has the right to speak at meetings of the Cabinet.
+The Office of the Attorney General of the Republic is responsible to and under the overall direction of the attorney general.
+The attorney general attends and has the right to speak at meetings of the Cabinet.

 Council of State

 The Council of State is the highest consultative organ of the Government and the National Public Administration.
-It is charged with making policy recommendations in the national interest with regard to matters recognized by the President as being of particular importance and requiring the Council's opinion.
+It is charged with making policy recommendations in the national interest with regard to matters recognized by the president as being of particular importance and requiring the council's opinion.

-The Council of State is led by the Vice President as chairperson and has the following composition:
+The Council of State is led by the vice president as chairperson and has the following composition: